-Needless to say, this always gives me the challenge of baking tasty (and at least kinda healthy) things that contain none of that sweet sweet poison.
-That’s how creations like these banana coconut (and sorta peanutty) flapjacks are born!
+Needless to say, this always gives me the challenge of baking tasty (and at least kinda healthy) things that aren’t laden with refined sugar.
+That’s how creations like these banana coconut flapjacks are born!

 For something so wholesome (and accidentally vegan and gluten free!) these flapjacks are surprisingly satisfying.
 Crisp and chewy with crunchy seeds and a subtly sweet banana and coconut flavour, it’s hard to believe that these little bars of goodness are actually healthy.
 Even my mum, who is always the first to avoid health foods if she can, has raved about these!

-You’ll need to start by preheating your oven and greasing and lining a 23cm or 8×8 inch square cake tin.
+You’ll need to start by preheating your oven and greasing and lining a 20x20cm or 8×8 inch square cake tin.

 Pour your oats into a large mixing bowl.